Shipnative

 Which has a better free tier?

-Can I use Postgres queries in Firebase?
+Can I use SQL in Firebase?

-Which is better for real-time features?
+Which is better for realtime?

 React Native Authentication 2026